yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     -   Providing Scale Sets for the Web farm deployment allows for configurable scaling (up and down) based on Contoso's desires.
 It allows for this to occur automatically without manual intervention and will help with the issue of deploying manually and then typically not remembering to remove the extra servers when they are no longer needed.

-    -   Scale Sets are automatically deployed into availability sets so the servers as they scale will be spread across update and fault domains via the Azure fabric.
+    -   Scale Sets are automatically deployed into availability sets so the servers as they scale will be spread across update and fault domains via the Azure fabric

     *SQL Always-On configuration details*